buildpacks/rfcs/text/0000-export-to-oci.md

 - A [Platform](https://buildpacks.io/docs/concepts/components/platform/) uses a lifecycle, Buildpacks (packaged in a builder), and application source code to produce an OCI image.
 - A [Lifecycle](https://buildpacks.io/docs/concepts/components/lifecycle/) orchestrates Buildpacks execution, then assembles the resulting artifacts into a final app image.
-- A Daemon is a service, popularized by Docker, for downloading container images, and executing and managing containers from those images.
+- A **Daemon** is a service, popularized by Docker, for downloading container images, and executing and managing containers from those images.
-- A Registry is a long-running service used for storing and retrieving container images.
+- A **Registry** is a long-running service used for storing and retrieving container images.
+- An **image reference** refers to either a tag reference or digest reference.
+- A **tag reference** refers to an identifier of form `<registry>/<repo>:<tag>` which locates an image manifest in an [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/master/spec.md) compliant registry.
-- A digest reference refers to a [content addressable](https://en.wikipedia.org/wiki/Content-addressable_storage) identifier of form <registry>/<repo>@<digest> which locates an image manifest in an [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/master/spec.md) compliant registry.
+- A **digest reference** refers to a [content addressable](https://en.wikipedia.org/wiki/Content-addressable_storage) identifier of form `<registry>/<repo>@<digest>` which locates an image manifest in an [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/master/spec.md) compliant registry.
-- A Image Manifest provides a configuration and set of layers for a single container image for a specific architecture and operating system.
+- A **image Manifest** provides a configuration and set of layers for a single container image for a specific architecture and operating system.
 - An [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) is the directory structure for OCI content-addressable blobs and location-addressable references.

 # Motivation